mrosyidridho06/mrosyidridho06/README.md

 ### Hi there 👋
 - 🔭 IT Staff at PT.
-Prospect Motor
+Samudra Maju Perkasa
-- 🌱 I’m currently learning Laravel, Cisco, Sangfor, Mikrotik
+- 🌱 I’m currently learning Laravel, Cisco, Sangfor, Mikrotik, Ubiquity
 - 📫 How to reach me: rridho335@gmail.com